leonardoxp9d/user_management/README.md

 <br>
 if not you will have to change it in the src/shared/infra/http/server.ts file, and also in the Dockerfile and docker-compose.yml file that are at the root of the project.
 <br><br>
-Port 5432 must also be open to be able to use the postgres database <br>
+Port 5432 must be open to be able to use the postgres database
-Otherwise you will have to reconfigure in the docker-compose.yml file and in the ormconfig.json <br>
-But I recommend that you do not change the database port

 ## How to use routes